J. Michael Holloway, Attorney

 Please see the contract of sale for complete terms.

-A $10,000 deposit, payable by cashier’s check, will be required of the purchaser at time and place of sale.
-The deposit shall be increased to 10% of the purchase price within 24 hours at the Auctioneer’s office.
+A $5,000 deposit, payable by cashier’s check, will be required of the purchaser at time and place of sale.
+If necessitated by price, the deposit shall be increased to 10% of the purchase price within 24 hours at the Auctioneer’s office.
 Deposit funds shall be held by A. J. Billig & Co., LLC.
 Balance to be paid in cash at settlement, which shall take place within 45 days.
 If payment of the deposit or balance does not take place within the specified time, the deposit shall be forfeited and the property may be resold at the risk and expense of the purchaser.
 Interest to be charged on the unpaid purchase money, at the rate of 12% per annum, from date of contract to date of settlement.
 All adjustments, including taxes, all other public charges and assessments payable on a monthly or annual basis, and sanitary and/or metropolitan district charges, if any, to be adjusted for the current year to date of contract and assumed thereafter by the purchaser.
 The property will be sold in “AS IS” condition, and subject to easements, agreements, restrictions or covenants of record affecting same, if any.
 Purchaser assumes the risk of loss from the date of contract forward.
 The purchaser agrees to waive the right of inspection for lead paint, as provided under current Federal and State law.
 If the Seller is unable to convey good and marketable title, the purchaser’s sole remedy in law or equity shall be limited to the refund of the deposit.
 Upon refund of the deposit this sale shall be null and void and of no effect, and the purchaser shall have no further claim against the Seller or Auctioneers.
 Recordation costs, transfer taxes and all costs incidental to settlement to be paid by the purchaser except where otherwise mandated by local, State or Federal law.
 Time is of the essence.

 No buyer’s premium.